SilkRose/Pony/archive/blogs/census-consensus.md

 ### [monabat79](https://www.fimfiction.net/user/876227/)
 > This was really neat!
 I appreciate Pinkie and Twilight being gay, it's cute; and always lovely to see queer rep in such a big event!!
 The questions were cool!!
 The G5 section is neat!!
 I feel like some funnier answers weren't showcased enough (back hooves were available for the dominant hooves question but not mentioned at all in the follow-up chapter which is sad, I was wondering about the statistics).
 Otherwise, really cool concept!!
 Makes me kind of wonder how far you can take the concept for an interactive fic.

 I'm glad you liked it.
-I love shoving romance into stories, [ALTERNATIVELY, RETAIN THE FULL STOP AND CAPITALISE "ESPECIALLY"] especially when it's Twilight and Pinkie together!
+I love shoving romance into stories, especially when it's Twilight and Pinkie together!
 Thank you for all the kind words!
 Those unseen results are visible on the survey site, just click on the random results link for a chapter and refresh until you see the option you want winning.

 We'll just have to see how far you can take an interactive fic at some point…